qhhuang-ai/qhhuang-ai.github.io/_pages/about.md

 and intelligent educational applications.
-Various research papers have been published in authoritative information science journals/SCI or conferences, like IEEE Transaction on Knowledge and Data Engineering, IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Industrial Informatics, Pattern Recognition, Information Sciences, AAAI, APWEB.
+Various research papers have been published in authoritative information science journals/SCI or conferences, like IEEE Transaction on Knowledge and Data Engineering, IEEE Transactions on Neural Networks and Learning Systems, IEEE Transactions on Industrial Informatics, ACM Transactions on Multimedia Computing, Communications, and Applications, Pattern Recognition, Information Sciences, AAAI, APWEB.
 He is a member of CAAI, CCF and IEEE Computer Society.
 He is the Editor Board Member and A.E. of Plos One (JCR, Q1), the Editor Board Member of Current Machine Learning,